hi-primus/bumblebee/README.md

 ## Blublebee is Agnostic
 You can output this json from whatever software or library you want, for example R or Pandas(Python) and use it with Bumblebee.

-For now Optimus https://github.com/ironmussa/Optimus can output json compatible with Optimus when you run the profiler().
+For now Optimus https://github.com/ironmussa/Optimus can output json compatible with Bumblebee when you run the profiler().

 If you write a fucntion to output a json formatted to bumblebee please be sure to contribute with the repo.